How to Stop Living on Autopilot

 6. Get Accountable

-Ask them to check in with you.
-Not to fix you — to remind you.
+Tell someone: I have been living on autopilot, and I'm done.
+Ask them to check in with you — not to fix you, just to remind you.
 Accountability is the guardrail that keeps you from drifting back to default.

-Autopilot is not just a productivity problem.
-It is a spiritual problem.
+Autopilot isn't just a productivity problem; it's a spiritual one.

-Jesus did not come to give you a routine.
+Jesus didn't come to give you a routine.
 He came to give you abundant life.
-And abundant life requires presence, intention, and courage — the exact things autopilot destroys.
+And abundant life requires presence, intention, and courage — the exact things autopilot quietly drains.

-If you have been feeling like you are meant for more, that feeling is not ungrateful.
-It is accurate.
-You are meant for more.
-More presence.
-More purpose.
-More life.
+If you've been feeling like you're meant for more, that feeling isn't ungrateful.
+It's accurate.
+You are meant for more — more presence, more purpose, more life.

 A Prayer for the One on Autopilot

-Not because I do not care — but because somewhere I stopped choosing.
+Not because I don't care — but because somewhere I stopped choosing.
 I let the routine take over.
-I let the defaults run.
-And now I barely recognize the life I am living.
+The defaults ran.
+And now I barely recognize the life I'm living.

-I do not want to reach the end and realize I was never driving.
+I don't want to reach the end and realize I was never driving.

 Amen.